Read the full series:

-To start with, you must create a recovery media: it’s almost a mandatory for protecting your computer.
+To start the bare metal restore, you must create a recovery media: it’s almost a mandatory for protecting your computer.
 You may refer to one of my previous blogpost in order to get the clear understanding of how it works.
 Keep in mind, you can create a new Recovery Media any time you need it by simply launching one of the Endpoint’s tools - the Create Recovery Media wizard.

 Depending on the chosen media type for recovery media, you might need to adjust the BIOS boot order to force your computer using this media as a boot device.
 If all set correctly, once the computer is rebooted, you should be prompted to press any key in order to boot from the Veeam Recovery Media even before the original operating system starts to load.
 Now when the recovery media is booted, let’s run over the different options we have.

 The last in the list comes first.
 Why?
 We have added a set of lifesaving tools so you can try to repair or troubleshoot the unresponsive PC first before doing an actual bare metal recovery.

 Well known by all IT pros and does not need an explanation.

 - Reset Password

 If you forgot your computer’s password, use this tool to reset the local admin’s password to be blank.
 No worries if the admin account was disabled – this tool can enable in order to let you in.
 Of course, it is strictly recommended to change the password and disable the account afterwards.
 Additional note: this tool won’t work on domain controllers.